Welcome to the Ultrafast Atomic, Molecular & Plasma Research Group at UCF!

 In this research, we implement ultrafast and high power lasers, and electron and ion spectroscopy as the main method.
 Responding to the strong-field of the laser pulses, particle systems can absorb enormous photo-energy which converts into other energy forms – chemical energy, internal electronic energy, kinetic energy of fragments.
 The goal is to create a movie of the particle dynamics to illustrate the evolution of the particle system and energy flow induced by photo-absorption.

 In addition to the research within the laboratory on campus, we will also carry out or participate in experiments, typically in collaboration with other institutes, at free-electron-laser facilities around the world.
-Free-electron lasers provide ultra-intense femtosecond pulses in the x-ray regime.
+Free-electron lasers can deliver ultra-intense femtosecond pulses in the x-ray regime.

 Title video (computer version): From a fiber optic projector show, named “Dimension,” taken at the Zeiss Planetarium at Jena Germany this summer (2019).
 It beautifully demonstrates a view of transition from the macro-world – what we see by naked eyes, the clouds and buildings, to the micro-world – what we “see” through scientific instruments and methods, the fundamental elements of matters – molecules and atoms, ions, and electrons.
 In this laboratory, we investigate the dynamics of these fundamental elements in responses of matters to lights, at their natural spatial and temporal level.